 Chelsea gays love Barracuda Lounge.
 Both Fridays and Saturdays are busiest, but you can find a decent crowd at this popular NYC gay bar any day of the week.

 The front room of Barracuda has the main bar, which is cash-only.
 The back room is a mix of seating areas, a small dance floor and a pool table.
 On weekends there will definitely be some dancing!

 Keep in mind that in the summer, Barracuda can get very hot, so keep the clothing light.
 You’ll just have to keep cool with a few cold drinks.

 Phoenix Bar: Best East Village Gay Bar

 Branding themselves as the premiere gay bar of Manhattan’s East Village, Phoenix has always been a fun spot for Friday and Saturday nights.
 Even guys from Hell’s Kitchen would trek all the way to the East Village for some fun.

 On Saturday nights, check out the drag shows.
 The Phoenix Bar NYC Instagram page is super useful to see which night will best suit you.
 Their story highlights show the different nightly events and parties.

-Nowhere Bar: Best NYC Gay Bar on Monday Night
+Nowhere Bar: Best NYC Gay Bar on a Monday Night

-Looking for the best NYC gay bar for a Monday night?
-That would be at Nowhere Bar down in the East Village.
+Looking for a place to go on a Monday?
+Check out Nowhere Bar down in the East Village.
 There is always a fun party in the works at Nowhere.
 Macho Mondays are currently a popular event.

 Starting at 10 PM you can drool over go-go dancers while you sip $3 draft beers.
 Nowhere charges a cover of $5 for the Monday parties.